OpenAccessRX/OpenAccessRX/README(1).md

 ## Setup and run instructions
 ### For Setting up a Local Development Server:
 1. Open and split a terminal

 2. In terminal window 1: run the instruction "npm run dev".
-This

 3. In terminal window 2: run the command "node server/server.js".

 ### For Setting up PostgreSQL to work with our project (data migration test)